This Earl Grey Spritzer is an easy champagne cocktail made with an earl grey honey simple syrup and a splash of fresh orange juice.

 Instructions

-- To assemble spritzer, add 2 tablespoons of earl grey simple syrup to a champagne flute.
-Add orange juice and top with Cava.
+- Add 2 tablespoons of the Earl Grey simple syrup to a champagne flute.
+Add orange juice and top with Prosecco.

 Kelly @ Inspired Edibles